cedricconol/cedricconol.github.io/_posts/2020-01-04-chess-opening.md

 ### Final Notes

-This project was co-authored by [Rosely Peña](linkedin.com/in/roselydpena) as part of our requirements in Masters of Science in Data Science statistics course.
+This project was co-authored by [Rosely Peña](linkedin.com/in/roselydpena) as part of our requirements in MS in Data Science's Applied Computational Statistics course.
 If you wish to have a copy of the data and the code used in this project, you may send me a message via [Linked in](https://www.linkedin.com/in/conolcedric).